SMEZ1234/Arachne-2/README.md

-4613 Base Code
+ARACHNE
 =================
-The Redbacks' base code that we build on during the season.
+The Arachne library was created by 4613 to reduce the time and difficulty in programming FRC robots.
+It should reduce the required number of files for a complicated robot from over 100 to around 10.

-RELEASE VERSION: Arachne 2.0
+RELEASE VERSION: Arachne 2.0.2